adityaiiitv/Iron-Man-Search/README.md

 # Iron-Man-Voice-Image-Search

-Tony Stark asks Jarvis to search for something and present either an augmented version or a hologram of the result.
-I tried to make my Jarvis return some image results for me.
-This application helps you to get the images and project them in augmented reality.
+This application is my take on recreating the web search done by Tony Stark as Iron Man.
+The search is done via voice commands and the results are displayed in Augmented reality.

 Future extension: Will try to incorporate the feature into HoloLens or Magic Leap.